d0ms0n/Temptasty/README.md

 - nginx 1.23.3

 # Component overview
 The application consists of five components: a sensor, a frontend, a backend, a reverse-proxy and a database.
-The sensor collects temperature readings and sends them to the backend, which stores them in the database.
-The frontend displays the readings in a chart.
+The sensor collects temperature measurements and sends them to the backend, which stores them in the database.
+The frontend displays the measurements in a chart.
 The reverse-proxy takes the calls from browser or sensor and roots them to the correct direction.

 ![component model](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/d0ms0n/Temptasty/master/components.iuml)

 ## Sensor

-The sensor is a mock device that generates randomized temperature readings between 10 and 300 degrees Celsius.
-The sensor runs in an Alpine Linux docker container and sends the readings to a receiver URL.
+The sensor is a mock device that generates randomized temperature measurements between 10 and 300 degrees Celsius.
+The sensor runs in an Alpine Linux docker container and sends the measurements to a receiver URL.
 You can configure the sensor by setting environment variables such as:

 - RECEIVER_URL=https://temptasty.org/measurements